opus-research/jgit/Documentation/technical/reftable.md

 type in other blocks.
 This supports indexes significantly larger than the file's `block_size`.

-The `restart_offset` and `number_of_restarts` fields are identical in format, meaning and usage as in ref blocks.
+The `restart_offset` and `restart_count_m1` fields are identical in format, meaning and usage as in ref blocks.

 To reduce the number of reads required for random access in very large files, the index block may be larger than the other blocks.
-However, readers must hold the entire index in memory to benefit from this, so its a time-space tradeoff in both file size, and reader memory.
+However, readers must hold the entire index in memory to benefit from this, so it's a time-space tradeoff in both file size, and reader memory.
 Increasing the block size in the writer decreases the index size.

 Unlike ref blocks, the index block is not padded.